 The end-result, he added, will be relatively high economic growth rates for the Tampa area.
 These area gains, Snaith noted, which would include overall employment and per-capita income, would be better compared to the other metro areas of Florida.

 Other think-tanks have offered favorable economic readings for the Tampa Bay Area.
-A research published recently by the Brookings Metropolitan Policy Program notably elevated Tampa to the top 20 of the best-performing U.S. metros.
-This study covering the 2010-2015 period placed the area at No. 18 for growth based on number of jobs and on gross metropolitan product.
+Research published recently by the Brookings Metropolitan Policy Program notably elevated Tampa to the top 20 of the best-performing U.S. metros.
+This study covering the 2010-2015 period placed the area at No. 18 for growth based on the number of jobs and on the gross metropolitan product.
 Significantly, too, Tampa was at No. 17 in terms of inclusion, a measure indicating employment changes and income distribution, according to Brookings’ Metro Monitor.

 Quantifying this growth, the research firm IHS Markit has separately estimated the total Tampa Bay area’s economic output at $148.6 billion in 2017.
 This performance, which was presented in the Metro Economies report for the U.S. Conference of Mayors in 2018, put Tampa in the top 25 Metro areas across the U.S. For the whole of Florida, Tampa was at second place next only to Miami but still ahead of the surging Orlando metro.
 Moving forward 2019 and 2020, Tampa is expected to generate a 3.1 percent economic growth rate and a 2.1 percent gain for job growth, this research from IHS Markit also indicated.